 Solar Orbiter is an ESA satellite, due for launch in October 2018, which will capture unprecedented insight into the Sun’s heliosphere to help scientists understand more about how solar weather can affect Earth’s atmosphere and satellite communications.

 Working under the leadership of Airbus Defence and Space, Tessella designed the algorithms for the Attitude and Orbit Control Subsystem (AOCS).
 These algorithms support for example the gravitational slingshot manoeuvres during flybys of Earth and Venus, and maintain pointing stability to support data capture from the on-board instruments.
 They also ensure that the sunshield protects the spacecraft from intense solar radiation at all times, especially during its closest approach to the Sun.

-In this session, Derek Greer and Andrew Pollard discuss how they have used MATLAB® and Simulink® throughout the project to support simulation and analysis and to solve the complex challenges associated with the control system.
+In this session, Colin Maule and Andrew Pollard discuss how they have used MATLAB® and Simulink® throughout the project to support simulation and analysis and to solve the complex challenges associated with the control system.
 They also discuss the techniques and workflows used to organize this large, long-running project in the presence of uncertain and variable inputs.

 Yes, we can communicate with anyone, anytime, anywhere.
 Yes, we are all connected.
 Yes, because of the internet, physical distance has almost disappeared.
 And yes, we could say we live in a global community — maybe even a village.

 But what if we want to meet in real-life?
 What if the virtual world isn’t enough?
 What if you want to shake hands with your best friend in Paris or work in Amsterdam while you live in Groningen?

 In this presentation, Mars Geuze will explain how they use MATLAB® and Simulink® to revolutionize transportation by developing and realizing the Hyperloop.